Cross-dressing: Others

 Chrysalis Quarterly was Dallas Denny's publication from the 1990s focused on gender identity, including cross-dressing and transgender issues.

-Femme Mirror was a quarterly inewsletter/magazine of Tri-Ess begun by Carol Beecroft, and catered to the cross-dresser community.
+Femme Mirror was a quarterly newsletter/magazine of Tri-Ess begun by Carol Beecroft, and catered to the cross-dresser community.

 Transgender Tapestry magazine began as the TV-TS Tapestry newsletter by Merissa Sherrill Lynn's Tiffany Club.
 It was published from 1979 to 2008, and continues as an online website of the International Foundation for Gender Education.

 Empathy Magazine was a publication in the United States focused on support for cross-dressers and their families.

 Festivals

 Celebrations of cross-dressing occur in widespread cultures.
-The Abissa festival in Côte d'Ivoire, Ofudamaki in Japan, and Kottankulangara Festival in India are all examples of this.
+The Abissa festival in Côte d'Ivoire, Ofudamaki in Japan, Śmiergust in Poland, and Kottankulangara Festival in India are all examples of this.